rudrasohan/academic-kickstart/content/home/experience.md

   description = """
   Adviosr: Dr. Rahul Panicker

-  * Worked on the virtual weighing machine project, used for measuring body mass of new-born infants.
+  * Worked on the Visual Weighing Machine project, used for measuring body mass of new-born infants.
   * Used novel latent space representations for human mesh manipulations.
   * Created a robust pipeline for acquiring anthropomorphic measurements of human babies from 3D meshes.
   * Increased performance of the algorithm by 10% using state of the art Domain Adaptation techniques.